Bohr’s theory of the hydrogen atom

 Angular momentum postulate

-Only those orbits around the nucleus are possible for which angular momentum is integral multiple of h/2π i.e:
+Only those orbits around the nucleus are possible for which angular momentum is the integral multiple of h/2π i.e:

 In other words orbits are quantized.